odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

     The reserved fields ``active`` and ``state`` are added to the ``estate.property`` model.

-Up to now, we were able to generate a default view for our real estate property advertisements.
+Up to now, we were using the generic view for our real estate property advertisements.
-In many cases we want to fine tune the view.
+In most cases we want to fine tune the view.
 There are many fine-tunings possible in Odoo, but the very first step is usually to make sure that:

 - some fields have a default value